kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

   });
 ```

-* The Proxy forwards the request through the Proxy Entry Point to the Funnel.
-The formatted request looks like this:
+* The Kuzzle Backend receives the message and the protocol entrypoint creates a [Request Input](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/README.md#modelsrequestinput) object which it passes to the Funnel.
+The `Request Input` looks like this:
 ```javascript
 {
   "controller": "read",